 Cicero A. Estrella is a journalist who has covered news, sports and entertainment for the San Francisco Chronicle and San Francisco Examiner, and is currently an online producer for the Bay Area News Group.
 Cicero was raised in San Francisco and graduated from San Francisco State University.
 He was born in Manila, and has also lived in Vancouver and Honolulu.
 He is an avid music fan and rabid follower of the Warriors and Giants.
 His goal is to visit every continent and soak in as many cultures possible with his wife, Pati.

 Rae Ann Catilo is a Communication Studies major at San Jose State University.
-As our Marketing Coordinator intern, she is responsible for managing the foundation's social media accounts, assisting in marketing strategies and implementation, community and media outreach, and coordinating and promoting our events.
+As our Marketing & Volunteer Coordinator, she is responsible for managing the foundation's social media accounts, assisting in marketing strategies and implementation, community and media outreach, and coordinating and promoting our events.
 She would like to find a career in Marketing/Advertising after she graduates in December 2017.
 She loves hiking, going to beaches/lakes, participating in volunteer work, and spending time with family and friends.

 John Lowell Burton was Chairman of the California Democratic Party from April 2009 until May 2017.
 A professor of California Politics at San Francisco State University, he served in the California State Assembly (1965–74), in the U.S. House of Representatives (1974–83), in the State Assembly again (1988–96), and in the California State Senate (1996-2004) (representing the 3rd district).
 Burton is a graduate of the University of San Francisco School of Law.
 He is the founder of the John Burton Advocates for Youth and is serving as an advisor to RPF on its vocational program as it relates to foster youth.